Z2gK/hhc24-writeup/Act3-elfstack.md

 Q2: Which event_source has the fewest number of events related to it?
 Answer: `AuthLog`

 The ES|QL query here counts the number of logs from each `event_source`.
-The `AuthLog` source has 269 events, the least amongst the 4 source.
+The `AuthLog` source has 269 events, the least amongst the 5 sources.
 `FROM .ds-logs-* | STATS COUNT(*) by event_source`

 Q3: Using the event_source from the previous question as a filter, what is the field name that contains the name of the system the log event originated from?